-: Press and release to initiate vehicle locator.
+⇒ : Press and release one time to initiate vehicle locator.
 The exterior lamps flash and the horn chirps three times.

-Press and hold in for at least three seconds to sound the panic alarm.
-The horn sounds and the turn signals flash for 30 seconds, or until in is pressed again or the ignition is turned on.
+Press and hold ⇒ for at least three seconds to sound the panic alarm.
+The horn sounds and the turn signals flash for about 30 seconds until ⇒ is pressed again or the vehicle is started.